Brick corner cafe with diners seated outside

 9. He Brew Espresso

 From a passion for all things caffeinated and mingling, He Brew Espresso was born back in 2016.
 The family-run joint originally started its operation on wheels, but has recently found a bricks-and-mortar home to the east of Perth in leafy Maida Vale.
 He Brew keeps it hip with its relatively no-frills fit-out – after all, it is all about the coffee – and employs Canning Vale’s Crema Coffee Co beans as its local supplier of choice.
-Both batch and cold brew are on the cards at He Brew, along with some seriously mouth-watering toasties and juicy sausage rolls by neighbouring, High Wycombe-based The Bearded Butcher and Co.
-Simple, yet effective.
+Both batch and cold brew are on the cards at He Brew, along with some seriously mouth-watering toasties and juicy sausage rolls by neighbouring High Wycombe-based The Bearded Butcher and Co.
+Simple yet effective.

-Time Out tip: You’re in safe hands at He Brew Espresso – 2017 saw the brand named as one of the top ten mobile coffee businesses in Western Australia, along with a finalist status in the 2019 National Barista Day.
+Time Out tip: You’re coffee's in safe hands at He Brew Espresso – 2017 saw the brand named as one of the top ten mobile coffee businesses in Western Australia, along with a finalist status in the 2019 National Barista Day.

 Address: 31 Maida Vale Road, Maida Vale

-10. Felix and Co Specialty Coffee
+10. Felix & Co Specialty Coffee

-It’s all about coffee and croissants over at Felix and Co Specialty Coffee in Nedlands.
-This lil’ nook has been in the café game for more than a decade, and that’s not the only thing that’s going strong – their coffee hits equally as hard too.
+It’s all about coffee and croissants over at Felix & Co Specialty Coffee in Nedlands.
+This lil’ nook has been in the café game for more than a decade, and that’s not the only thing that’s going strong – their coffee hits equally as hard.
 With a focus on seasonality, Felix and Co both roast their beans in-house as well as incorporate some of the finest roasters from across Australia into their rotation.
 The usual suspects are yours for the taking – filter, batch and cold brew – along with the Japanese-originated pour-over technique for a noticeably robust cup of hot stuff.
 Delicate latte art doesn’t go unnoticed either.
-Felix and Co’s compact java shop tends to get packed out, so it wouldn’t be a bad idea to scoot down to the nearby Matilda Bay – one of Perth’s best parks – and enjoy your rocket fuel riverside.
+Felix and Co’s compact java shop tends to get packed out, so it wouldn’t be a bad idea to scoot down to the nearby Matilda Bay – one of Perth’s best park areas – and enjoy your rocket fuel riverside.

-Address: 8/160 Hampden Road, Nedlands
+Address: 8/160 Hampden Rd, Nedlands

 Recommended